 - Once room temperature strain, squeeze and pat our any and all water from the spinach.
 I usually wring mine out in a stack of paper towels.

 - Combine all ingredients and chill for 2 hours to lock in the flavor!
-Viola!
+Dip may be made the night before for easy advance-prep.

 - The premixed packets have a blend of dried veggies that I can't seem to find anywhere else, so hunt down a good one and get your dip on!
-I exclusively use Knorr, it's gluten-free and tastes phenomenal [not a add, just my fav!]
+I exclusively use Knorr because it's gluten-free and tastes phenomenal

-- Serve with sliced cucumber, zucchini rounds, baby carrots, celery sticks, and veggie chips!
+- Serve with sliced cucumber, zucchini rounds, baby carrots, celery sticks, and veggie chips for dipping.

 Healthy Spinach Dip Tips + Tricks: